Important: Follow all FDA safety guidelines for hamburgers here.

 Most ovens have the proper ”keep warm” setting, and it adjusts the temperature automatically to around 125°F.

-If your oven lacks the inbuilt setting, adjust the temperature manually at 125 or 150 degrees F.
+If your oven lacks the inbuilt setting, adjust the temperature manually at 125 or 150 degrees Farenheit.

 Next, remove the aluminum tray as soon as the first batch of burgers is ready.
 Place the burgers directly on the warm tray as they come out of the oven.

-Once the grilled burgers are inside the tray, cover it with aluminum foil to reduce heat loss.
-Repeat the process with each batch of burgers and cover the tray back with aluminum foil.
+Once the grilled burgers are on the tray, cover them with aluminum foil to reduce heat loss.
+The foil needs to be fitted over the edges of the tray to keep the heat trapped.
+Repeat the process with each batch of burgers being placed on the previous batch and covered with aluminum foil.

 Keep adding the other burgers, but do it quickly and directly from the grill.
-They bring a lot of heat that ensures none of the burgers lose warmth.
+They bring a lot of heat that helps to keep the other burgers warm.

-The patties stay warm and moist, and the liquid gives an additional flavor or serves as a sauce later.
+The burgers stay warm and moist, and the liquid gives an additional flavor or serves as a sauce later.
+In our example above with onions, the onions themselves are a delicious topping for the burgers.

 These are just three ways of keeping your hamburgers warm.
 You should always consider some safety precautions when choosing the ideal way to keep the burger patties warm.